kondziak/Java-Tasks-and-Project/README.md

   4) * My own implementation of binary tree
      * Difference between Comparator and Comparable
   5) Basic info about sniffer
+  6) Get the handle of files
-  6) I used sockets and javafx to create simple hairdresser application with synchronization
+  7) I used sockets and javafx to create simple hairdresser application with synchronization